 Food trends are constantly changing.
 If you want your restaurant to be on top of them, you need to be adaptable.
 This means altering your menu to accommodate patrons’ tastes as they change.
 If not, diners may simply decide to eat elsewhere.

-While trends can change on a dime, let’s take a look at some of the food trends that are currently impacting restaurant diners’ decisions in 2017.
+While trends can change on a dime, let’s take a look at some of the food trends that are currently impacting restaurant diners’ decisions.

 1. Sourdough Bread